frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Procedure: get_patient_summary

-> **AI Analysis:** This procedure retrieves a consolidated summary for a specific patient, including their demographic information, clinical activity, and financial history.
-Its purpose is to provide a quick, at-a-glance overview of a patient's record by calculating their total number of encounters, the date of their last visit, and the sum of all associated charges.
+> **AI Analysis:** This procedure retrieves a consolidated summary for a specific patient, including their demographic data, total number of medical encounters, last visit date, and total billed charges.
+Its business purpose is to provide a quick, high-level overview of a patient's clinical and financial history, likely for display on a patient dashboard or summary screen in a healthcare application.
+This is a reporting and data aggregation operation that calculates key business metrics to support clinical review and administrative tasks.
-Reporting and business calculation
-This procedure likely powers a patient dashboard or summary screen within a healthcare application, providing essential context for clinical, administrative, and billing staff during patient interactions.

 **Definition:**
 ```sql